 The basic formula works for straightforward situations.
 It gets more complex when:

 In these cases, the operator's landman runs a detailed title opinion and interest calculation.
-The division order you receive is the result.
+The standard formula is: Mineral Interest x Royalty Rate x Tract Factor = Decimal Interest, where the tract factor is your acreage divided by total unit acreage (all tract factors in a unit add up to one).
 If the numbers don't make sense to you, don't just sign it.
-Ask for the working interest deck or the title opinion summary.
+Ask the operator to explain the formula or provide a redacted copy of the title opinion.

 Keep Your Calculation on File

 Once you've verified your decimal interest, record it in MinRight alongside the property and well information.
+Your decimal interest is also how your royalty payment is calculated: Volume x Price x Decimal Interest = Gross Royalty.
 When a new division order arrives with a different decimal, you'll have a baseline to compare against.
 Changes should have an explanation, whether it's a unit reconfiguration, a new heir identified, or a title correction.

 For more on the components of this calculation, see our posts on net mineral acres and net revenue interest.